-The System's actual time-weighted investment return of -7.1% for the year ended June 30, 2022 was significantly less than the actuarially expected rate of return of 7.25% which is one reason the System is phasing in a reduced rate of return over the next five years.
+The System's actual time-weighted investment return of 7.4% for the year ended June 30, 2023 was in line with the actuarially expected rate of return of 7.20%.
+The System is phasing in a reduced rate of return over the next five years.
 The rate of return will be decreased by five basis points each year culminating in a rate of return of 7.00% for the fiscal year ending June 30, 2027.
 Employer contributions will continue to be above the long-term annual costs of the plan which places stress on the City's overall financial environment.
-A summary of the System's June 30, 2022 asset allocation can be found in the Investment Section of this report along with more detailed investment information.
+A summary of the System's June 30, 2023 asset allocation can be found in the Investment Section of this report along with more detailed investment information.